DHTMLX/gantt-docs/data/desktop/install_with_bower.md

-Installing dhtmlxGantt through Bower or NuGet
+Installing dhtmlxGantt through Bower, NuGet or NPM
 ====================================================
-You can use [NuGet](http://www.nuget.org/) and [Bower](http://bower.io/) package managers to install the dhtmlxGantt package into your project.
+You can use [NuGet](http://www.nuget.org/), [Bower](http://bower.io/) or [npm](https://www.npmjs.com/) package managers to install the dhtmlxGantt package into your project.

 <div style="text-align:center;"><img src="desktop/nuget.png"/></div>